karthikeyakondabathula/altiustest/round2/README.md

 # To Do App

 The Code features:
--Add Task and it's priority
+- Add Task and it's priority
--Mark/Unmark Task
--Delete Task
+- Mark/Unmark Task
+- Delete Tasks
+- Filter Tasks

 - Auto sort the task based on the PRIORITY followed by the DATE